Matplotlib requires a GUI library

 All of these packages are free, at least for noncommercial use (I believe) and have a considerable amount of documentation.

 In order to be compatible with the latest version (7.1) of the CHIANTI atomic database, it is necessary to install the latest version (0.5 and 0.6) of ChiantiPy

 I have not tried this with ChiantiPy, myself.

 The ChiantiPy package can be downloaded from the ChiantiPy project page at Sourceforge, untar it, cd to the directory where it was unpacked, and then, as root

 python setup.py install

 If you do not have root privileges, simply put the ChiantiPy directory in your PYTHONPATH

 Some of the ChiantiPy methods ask the user to make a selection.
 With ChiantiPy, this can be done within the command line shell or with gui dialog widgets using PyQt4 or wxPython.
 Matplotlib needs to have a backend specified.
 The default is ‘GTK’ and ChiantiPy will use the command line shell for user input.
 If the Matplotlib backend is specified to be ‘Qt4Agg’, then the PyQt4 widget set will be used by ChiantiPy.
 If the Matplotlib backend is specified to be ‘WXAgg’ then the wxPython widget set will be used by ChiantiPy.
-If the Matplotlib backend is set to something other than the 3 values previously discussed, the command line shell will be used but with unknown success.
+If the Matplotlib backend is set to something other than the 3 values previously discussed, the command line shell will be used.